d4rks1d33/Gemini-Flipper/README.md

 Currently in development stage, here I'm going to upload the .js code that I currently use so that anyone who wants to join and help improve it can make their PRs and also for those C developers who want to help create the native Flipper app and be accessible by everyone from https://lab.flipper.net/apps

+Important: The javascript app now doesn't work with the new firmware, I need to rewrite it to adapt the new changes

 ## How it is work

 Currently the code takes the api key in plain text stored in: